Presenting a practical approach to implement lean principles and agile development methods is one of the main goals of ‘Starting a Tech Business.

 After using the “Four D’s” diagram (below 2nd ) in two posts (after “Tinkering ..” and “MVP“), I have some questions about this.
-Most of them were from “business side” – people on project managers, product managers, managers and entrepreneurs.
-Generally, they were looking for ways to implement new popular ‘lean’ principles more effectively for overall continuous improvement of their company.
-In many cases, their engineering organizations were already practicing tight, but for the rest of the organization the interface was small and there were not many throughput in it.
+Most of them were from the “business side” – people on project managers, product managers, managers, and entrepreneurs.
+Generally, they were looking for ways to implement new popular ‘lean’ principles more effectively for the overall continuous improvement of their company.
+In many cases, their engineering organizations were already practicing tight, but for the rest of the organization the interface was small and there was not much throughput in it.

 The reader summarizes the picture given below by what I have heard and understood:

 There is a big zero between the desire to implement lean principles and what is going on in many development engineering programs.
 Engineering mistake?
 No – at least not more than anyone else.
 Most engineering organizations I know (including themselves) are under greater pressure to increase the output.
 If incoming inputs are not well prepared and integrated into a tensile process, It would be slow and difficult to include those inputs.

 The “The Four D” described in the diagram, is an attempt to provide an integrated perspective on the relationship between the lean principals and the tight development.
 This is definitely not the only way to see lean principles or tightening.
 What should this do for you is to provide a lightweight framework to think about focal points and infections in an organization that is effectively practicing continuous improvement?
 The remainder of this post describes “Four D” and how to implement them.

 The basic idea with MVP is that you have placed the full minimum set of features required to launch your product in its early market.
 Why is this so important?
 The underlying assumption is that in the uncertain environment, Whatever you have with any new product, you can not already understand the whole product/market fit.
 So, the idea is, make it vs versus your target users quickly.
 Start your user-friendly learning ASAP later.